lukehsiao/CribSense/docs/setup/hw-setup.md

   <img src="../../img/noir-glued.jpg" alt="front" width=200>
 </a>

 -   Next, glue the IR LED to the hole on the neck of the cover.
-It's at a 45 degree angle to side light the crib, which results in more shadodws in low-light situations.
+It's at a 45 degree angle to side light the crib, which results in more shadows in low-light situations.
 This adds more contrast to the image, making it easier to detect motion.

 <a href="../../img/ir-led-glued-zoom.jpg">
   <img src="../../img/ir-led-glued-zoom.jpg" alt="front" width=300>